hacks-guide/Guide_Wii/_pages/en_US/get-started.md

 ### Select your exploit

 Select the exploit that corresponds to your console and situation the best.
-If the recommended option does not work for you, or if you are curious about other exploits, check out [Legacy Exploits](legacy-exploits).

 | Console Revision  | Recommended Exploit |
 | ----------------- | ------------------- |